Dhirajbhavsar9900/Remct4/readme.md

 -  Modify the **TailwindCSSI** configuration in tailwind.config.js (if applicable).
 - Update the JavaScript logic in script.js for custom functionality.
 - Edit the HTML structure in index.html to adapt to your requirements.

+## Examples
+Here’s an example of how the nested comments appear:

+- Comment 1
+   - Reply 1.1
+       - Reply 1.1.1
+   - Reply 1.2
+- Comment 2

+## Troubleshooting

+**Common Issues**

+1. Styling not appearing correctly.

+- Ensure TailwindCSS is properly linked in your index.html file.
+- Verify you’ve installed and compiled TailwindCSS if using a custom configuration.

+2. JavaScript not working

+- Check the browser console for errors.
+- Ensure the script.js file is correctly linked and loaded.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+Copy the above content and save it as `README.md` in your project folder.
+Let me know if you need more edits! 😊